 The internship requirement includes an on-campus clinic experience and an off-campus agency experience.
 The on-campus experience requires the student to maintain a minimum caseload of three clients per week at the MFT Center, receive one hour of individual supervision, attend group supervision and spend sufficient time maintaining client files and attending to administrative issues.
 Students are expected to attend supervision on one night of the week for clinical training, and be responsible for seeing clients another night of the week.
 The off-campus agency experiences vary according to the placement and the agreement with the agency.
 To meet requirements for on-time graduation students should carry a caseload sufficient to obtain a minimum of 10 client weekly contact hours.
 Cancellations and no-shows by clients are frequent; therefore, the student should aim to schedule a total of 17-20 sessions per week between placements.
 Students may plan leave-time throughout the year, coinciding with semester breaks.
-Leave must be coordinated with both on and off-campus supervisors.
+Leave must be coordinated with both on and off-campus supervisors, and is not guaranteed.
+The leave is based on agency work requirements.

 Internship placement in a community agency allows students to experience MFT outside the academic community, providing an invaluable opportunity to become, functionally, a member of the professional staff.
-Community placement site supervisors strive to treat students as if and expect students to function as, an employee of the placement.
+Community placement site supervisors strive to treat students as and expect students to function as, an employee of the placement.
 Historically, most of these placements are in conjunction with paid assistantships.
+Paid clinical placements are less flexible for granting leave during semester breaks.

 The MFT faculty will work to secure and work out an agreement with internship sites unless the student has reason to have an internship outside the Auburn University geographical area.
 During the spring/summer terms when students interview with (a) potential site(s), they should approach these interviews as a job interview(s).
 All internship sites have the right to interview prospective students and accept or reject students for reasons related to the student's ability to function or perform specific tasks and assignments of the placement.
 Therefore, it is important that students make a good impression with the on-site supervisor.
 Using input from students, faculty, and off-site personnel, the MFT Director will make the final decision regarding site placement.
-Once assigned to a site, the student, the on-site supervisor, and the MFT Program Director sign a contract (See Appendix F for an example).
+Once assigned to a site, the student, the on-site supervisor, and the MFT Program Director sign a contract (See Appendix F for example).
 This contract outlines the requirements for the placement.
 The year spent in an internship is an intense experience.